masterpiece007/Dotnet_JWTLogout/README.md

 ## Use Case
 - You wish to disable Jwt from authorizing your application before the token expiry time elapse.
+- It can be used with your custom Jwt implementation as well as with ASP.NET Identity.

 ## Support
 - .NET Core 6.0 and newer